Nightjar LogoSign in

 Color Accuracy and Hex-Code Control

-Can you input exact hex or Pantone codes?
+Can you input hex or Pantone codes?
 Or does the tool guess from text prompts?
-For shade-range products like foundation, lipstick, and nail polish, this is non-negotiable.
-A prompt like "warm beige" will give you a different color every time.
-Hex-code input gives you the exact shade your brand specified, every time.
+For shade-range products like foundation, lipstick, and nail polish, this matters a lot.
+A prompt like "warm beige" will drift across Generations.
+Hex-code input gives you control over the specific shade your brand specified.

 Reflective and Transparent Packaging